 Facilitator: Clare Duffy, Ph.D.

 Do you feel overwhelmed with emotions and their unwanted consequences?
 Are you confused and have difficulties with coping in the moment?
-Through the B.O.K.O.
-Emotional Intelligence Skills group you will better understand your emotions, identity unhelpful emotional patterns and increase problem solving skills.
+Through the Master the Moment group you will better understand your emotions, identity unhelpful emotional patterns and increase problem solving skills.
+VIRTUAL

 Facilitator: Gilbert Lopez Jr., LCSW